Online Therapy Support To Reduce Alcohol Use

 Most people who drink don’t do so every day.
 You might consider how often you drink and attempt to schedule alcohol-free days, weeks, or months, depending on the frequency of your drinking.
 This short-term break can bridge the gap to longer breaks and even help you eliminate drinking if that’s your goal.

-During your scheduled breaks—and in general—it can help to stay busy, so you don’t potentially feel like the only way to fill your time is by drinking.
+During your scheduled breaks—and in general—it can help to stay busy, so you don’t potentially perceive that the only way to fill your time is by drinking.
 You might try new hobbies, make plans with friends, and spend time doing activities that bring you joy.

 Track your consumption